Ichiorochi/DM534-2017/README.md

 # DM534-2017

-Most of the solutions to the course DM534 is up here.
+This repository contains most of the solutions to the course DM534.

-Please read the solutions with causion, and notice me if you find something is wrong.
+Please read the solutions with causion, and notify me if you find any mistakes.